Distance: 26 miles out and back

 At the summit, drink in the views, then decide what you want to do from here.
 My route has you returning the way you came, but see Adding Miles for some very attractive alternatives.
 As I’ve mapped it, it’s an almost pedal-free trip, and parts of it are excellent descending.
-Not the Wall itself—descending 20% pitches on broken pavement is no fun—but much of the descent back to Soto Ranch is very good, and the five miles between Soto and Linn’s Farmstore is one of my favorite roller-coaster rides, constantly up and down and back and forth, better than the ride out because now it’s downhill so you’re carrying a head of steam, and with the pavement problems only slightly dampening your giddy enthusiasm.
+Not the Wall itself—descending 14% pitches on broken pavement is no fun—but much of the descent back to Soto Ranch is very good, and the five miles between Soto and Linn’s Farmstore is one of my favorite roller-coaster rides, constantly up and down and back and forth, better than the ride out because now it’s downhill so you’re carrying a head of steam, and with the pavement problems only slightly dampening your giddy enthusiasm.
 The last 5 miles in, like the first 5 miles out, are merely pleasant.

 Consider stopping at Linn’s Farmstore for a snack—the store is a masterpiece of kitsch, though I think the pie is actually lousy (heavy crust, too sweet).

-If you don’t want to ride back, there are four other possibilities, all tempting in their way—read on.
+Adding miles: If you don’t want to ride back, there are four other possibilities, all tempting in their way.